huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 - *2021.10-2022.07*, SRT (Student Research Training): Worked at School of Software, topiced *compression algorithms in big data database*, advised by Prof. Shaoxu Song.

 # Honors and Awards
-- Outstanding Bachlor Thesis of Tsinghua University, 2025.06.
+- Outstanding Bachelor Thesis of Tsinghua University, 2025.06.
 - Outstanding Graduate of Dept. of CST, Tsinghua University, 2025.06.
 - Academic Excellence Award of Dept. of CST, 2023.09-2024.07
 - Academic Excellence in Research Award of Dept. of CST, 2022.09-2023.07